 So, what type of emissions reduction goal(s) should your company set?
 While we encourage you to aim for an ambitious Science-Based Target, your goal should reflect the maturity of your company’s sustainability program.

 - Cut carbon intensity per revenue in half by 2030.

 - Achieve a 20 percent absolute reduction in emissions by 2030.

 - Achieve a science based target by reducing absolute emissions 35 percent by 2030 and 80 percent by 2050.

 Every company is in a different stage of the emissions reduction journey, and companies can set a target focused on your own operations or your supply chain.
-It’s often easiest to start by focusing targets on either your own operations and build toward a value chain goal.
+It’s often easiest to start by focusing targets on your own operations, then build toward a value chain goal.
 Your “own operations” includes Scope 1 and Scope 2 emissions (see figure below).
 Scope 3 includes your “value chain”.